acmpesuecc/TwitterBotCryptocurrencyPrice/README.md

 [https://twitter.com/Jotaro07115318]

 A bot which updates the prices of cryptocurrencies every hour.
-I used CoinGecko API [https://www.coingecko.com/en/api]
+API i used CoinGecko API [https://www.coingecko.com/en/api]